 Need some guidance on where to begin in the produce section?
-There are some veggies that are heart health all-stars, according to research.
+There are some veggies that are heart health all-stars.
 They include:

 - Leafy and cruciferous greens: Spinach, kale, broccoli, and cabbage contain vitamin K and nitrates, both of which are known to be natural blood thinners.
 The veggies may also help control cholesterol by being able to bind to bile acid.
 A review in the journal Cardiovascular Disease, for example, found that consuming these veggies reduces the risk of heart disease by 16 percent.

 - Garlic, onions and leeks: They belong to a group known as allium vegetables, which are high in organosulfur compounds.
 Specialized antioxidant phytochemicals, these compounds are anti-inflammatory and prevent the production of free radicals.
-They also help maintain healthy blood viscosity and increase the availability of nitric oxide, a natural chemical produced by the lining of blood vessels that helps them expand and may lower blood pressure.
+They also help maintain healthy blood viscosity (how thick and sticky blood is) and increase the availability of nitric oxide, a natural chemical produced by the lining of blood vessels that helps them expand and may lower blood pressure.
 Research has shown that consuming allium veggies may lower your risk of a number of different heart problems.
-Garlic is also well known for his anti-microbial powers, which could help maintain balance among gut bacteria, Dr. Rawls says.
+Garlic is also well known for its anti-microbial powers, which could help maintain balance among gut bacteria, Dr. Rawls says.

 - Avocados: These cult classics are brimming with nutrients, fiber, and heart-healthy monounsaturated fat, which may help decrease blood viscosity, Dr. Rawls says.
 Consumption of avocados has also been shown to increase levels of “good” HDL cholesterol, according to a review in American Journal of Clinical Nutrition.
 HDL particles are the antithesis to LDL; they scavenge for damaging cholesterol in the blood so it can be recycled by the liver, Dr. Rawls explains.